pverhaert/crewai_course-builder/README.md

 6. `6_quiz.md`: Kahoot-style questions to test understanding.
 7. `final.md`: A complete version of the course, combining extended content, examples, exercises, and quiz questions.

-## Important Notes
+> [!CAUTION]

-- Always verify the generated content for accuracy, as AI models can produce inaccuracies.
+> - Always verify the generated content for accuracy, as AI models can produce inaccuracies.
-- Each run of the crew overwrites previous output files.
+> - Each run of the crew overwrites previous output files.
 Back up any content you wish to keep.
-- Multiple runs can produce slightly different content, offering variety.
+> - Multiple runs can produce slightly different content, offering variety.
-- Experiment with different AI models to find the best fit for your needs.
+> - Experiment with different AI models to find the best fit for your needs.
-- For non-English courses, ensure the chosen model supports multiple languages.
+> - For non-English courses, ensure the chosen model supports multiple languages.
-- Consider the generated content as a starting point for further refinement.
+> - Consider the generated content as a starting point for further refinement.

 ## Setup Requirements